MALossov/zenblock/README.md

-# ZenBlock 🛡️ Digital Self-Discipline Savior
+# ZenBlock 🛡�?Digital Self-Discipline Savior

 > **OH!
 NO!!
 Scrolling through social media until 3 AM AGAIN?!**
 > **What happened to "just 5 minutes"?!
 What happened to "early to bed"?!**